randyrossi/bmc64/README.md

 # BMC64

 BMC64 is a bare metal C64 emulator for the Raspberry Pi with true 50hz/60hz smooth scrolling and low latency between input & video/audio.
-Two other Commodore builds are available as well; C128 and Vic20.
+Three other Commodore builds are available as well; C128, Vic20 and Plus/4.

 # BMC64 Features
   * Quick boot time (4.1 seconds!)